 “When I look back, I see that he was fighting to protect love,” one of his personalities declared in court.
-Apparently, it was one of the good personalities, because that one didn’t like the cold-blooded, stab four members of his family over one-hundred times personality.
+Apparently, it was one of the good personalities because that one didn’t like the other one –the stab four members of his family over one-hundred times– personality.

 “When I see how much damage I wrought, I abhor that man,” the high school dropout said with some dramatic flair.

 Then, although he couldn’t recall killing anyone when he first began to testify, one of his personalities later confessed to jurors that he killed the three younger females.
 He thoroughly denied killing Grandma, and blamed Karen Kirby and Terrie Milligan.
 He would never have killed Grandma, it had to have been the other girls, he said repeatedly.